samyak-jn/sketch-converter/README.md

 sketch-converter is licensed under [MIT](https://github.com/samyak-jn/detect/blob/master/LICENSE), hence it is open source for all.

 ---
-Copyright © 2020 Samyak Jain
+Copyright © 2020-21 Onuralp SEZER, Samyak Jain